CU-DBMI/set-website/_posts/2025-05-22-introducing-uv.md

 Unlike wheels, Conda packages are not tied to Python’s internal packaging standards - they’re built using Conda-specific metadata and managed by Conda environments.
 While PyPI and pip dominate general-purpose Python packaging, the Conda ecosystem provides a more holistic, environment-based approach—at the cost of being somewhat siloed and less compatible with pure Python tools.

-These files are typically uploaded using specific application programming interfaces (API's) to PyPI, conda-forge, or other similar locations.
+These files are typically uploaded using specific application programming interfaces (APIs) to PyPI, conda-forge, or other similar locations.

 ## `uv` overview